 3. Instax Film Needs A Lot of Light to Look the Best

 Instax instant cameras need a lot of light for the best images, so one tip to get good images with the Instax Mini 9 is to choose the darker brightness setting than the camera suggests.
 This is because the camera will get more light since this will give you a larger aperture.
 For example, choosing the Indoors or Night (looks like a house and has an aperture of f12.7) when the camera indicates the Cloudy or Shade (looks like a cloud and has an aperture of f16) setting.
-You could also choose the Hi-Key settingOpens in a new tab. to get a brighter image overall.
+You could also choose the Hi-Key setting to get a brighter image overall.

 4. Don’t Cover Up The Flash When Taking An Image